cookiefactory/handbook/src/how-we-work/intro.md

 ## remote, distributed, together (guidelines, tooling)

 Our main communication tool is **Slack**.
-Use slack status to **communicate your availability**.
+Use Slack status to **communicate your availability**.
 The easiest way is on-/offline.
 We provide a few other status messages, e.g. when you’re in a meeting, in a work tunnel, on break, sick or on vacation.
 Make sure to set them accordingly.

 ### When we work